Rajmvr24/Masters-Thesis/README.md

 ## About The Project

 The Aim of the project is to propose and investigate a propagation model that is suitable for 5G New Radio implementation in Macro cell environments.
 By analyzing the different signal quality parameters like RSRP,RSRQ,SINR, the suitable propagation model can be selected.
-The tasks are performed in order to achieve the Aim of the research project.
+The following tasks are performed in order to achieve the Aim of the research project.

 •	Initially, analyze the different existing propagation models sitable for 5G New Radio and operating frequency.